 The county must also find a balance between the desire to protect and preserve existing neighborhoods and buildings and to revitalize older business districts, while also building vibrant new mixed-use urban centers.
 It is also critical to carefully consider the environmental impacts of development and to ensure that any potential stressors are eliminated or mitigated in alignment with Fairfax County environmental policies and practices.
 Implementation of the proposed strategies in this section will also be fully aligned with the actions outlined in the Community-wide Housing Strategic Plan.

-For more information on the Fairfax Countywide Strategic Plan implementation and updates, visit: bit.ly/3xOXt10.
+For more information on the Fairfax Countywide Strategic Plan implementation and updates, check out the 2024 Annual Report.